-Adrian Ma covers economics, work, money and other "business-ish" as a co-host and reporter for NPR's daily podcast The Indicator from Planet Money.
+Adrian Ma covers the economy and other "business-ish" as a co-host and reporter for NPR's daily economics podcast The Indicator from Planet Money.
 Have a question, story or tip you'd like him to look into?
 Here's how to get in touch.

-To try to understand our ever-changing economy, Adrian has ridden along with an Amazon driver, explained inflation using a time-traveling demon and documented the curious ritual that is 'speed dating for economists.'
-He's also covered protests for racial and economic justice, explored what it's like to deliver groceries during an outbreak and captured the final hours of a restaurant crushed by the pandemic.
+To try to understand our ever-changing economy, Ma has ridden with an Amazon driver, explained inflation with a time-traveling demon and documented the curious ritual that is 'speed dating for economists.'
+He's also analyzed racial disparities in lending, explored what it's like to deliver groceries during an outbreak and captured the final hours of a cafe crushed by the pandemic.

 Before joining NPR in 2021, he covered the business beat at member stations WBUR (Boston) and WCPN (Cleveland).
 Prior to that, he was a producer at WNYC (New York).
 Since becoming a reporter in 2017, Ma's work has been recognized with multiple national awards.